AdobeDocs/experience-platform.en/help/query-service/data-distiller/advanced-statistics/algorithms.md

 ### General transformations {#general-transformations}

-This section provides details on transformers used for a wide range of data types.
+Read this section for details on the transformers used for a wide range of data types.
 This information is essential if you need to apply transformations that aren't specific to categorical or textual data.

 >[!NOTE]
 >
 >The input datatype refers to the column on which the imputation is applied.
-The output datatype refers the column which is produced as an output after the transformation has taken effect.
+The output datatype refers to the column which is produced as an output after the transformation has taken effect.

 #### Numeric imputer {#numeric-imputer}